THE PITTSBURGH REFRIGERATOR CAT - LOST BREED OR 19TH CENTURY URBAN LEGEND?

-Based on that account, Lydekker deduced that longhaired breeds resulted from the cat’s adaptability and capacity for change to suit different climates.
+Based on the one newspaper account account, and without delving deeper into the actual facts, Lydekker deduced that longhaired breeds resulted from the cat’s adaptability and capacity for change to suit different climates.
+In 1895, the American Naturalist had reported that the cats grew thicker fur, just as cats do in preparation for winter.
+The intolerance of warmth, the chubby, short-tailed, long-whiskered 'Eskimo' that lived in perpetually freezing conditions, were the inventions of reporters who embroidered the original non-story.
 While it is true that mutation and natural selection can create cold-weather adaptations, the Refrigerator Cat was a myth that has persisted into the modern day.

 A leading American authority on cats, Mrs Ida M Mellen, investigated the Refrigerator Cat story very thoroughly.
-Mellen interviewed people who had known those cats and she showed clearly that Lydekker’s story was based on a highly inaccurate newspaper report.
+Mellen interviewed people who had known those cats and she showed clearly that Lydekker’s story and apparently learned article was based on a highly inaccurate newspaper report.

 There was no attempt to establish cats in the Pittsburgh cold-storage warehouse to combat rats – there had never been any rats in there.
 In reality, a cat belonging to one of the employees had given birth to a litter of kittens in one of the cold rooms, and had raised them.
 However those kittens were not distributed around the other cold-storage warehouses, because at that time there were no other cold-storage warehouses in the city.
 Far from the rise of a peculiar race of cats, adapted to withstand great cold, the family eventually died out.